 - New York (John F. Kennedy International Airport)

-Visa and immigration procedures in Japan
+Visa and Immigration Procedures to Japan

 The ministry of foreign affairs in Japan requires visitors who seek to visit Japan to obtain a visa for accessing the Japanese territories.
 All nationals entering Japan must carry a valid passport and an onward/return ticket for tourist/business "visa free" (visa exemptions) stays of up to 90 days.
 Your passports must be valid for the entire time you are staying in Japan.
 Working in Japan during the "visa-free" status is strictly prohibited.
 "Visa-free" is available to 66 countries worldwide.
 Countries that require a visa to enter Japan include China, Russia, the Commonwealth of Independent States (CIS) countries, Georgia, Turkey, and other nations from the Middle East.

 Japan is currently closed to tourists due to restrictions related to the COVID-19 pandemic.

 Travelers can bring into Japan tobacco of not more than 400 cigarettes or 500 grams of any other kind of tobacco products.
 Allowance for alcoholic beverages per adult (20 years and above) are a maximum of 3 bottles with each bottle not exceeding 750ml in contents.
 Perfumes are also allowed but must not exceed the total volume of 2 ounces.
 All other items such as jewelry, laptops, and cameras must be declared upon arrival and all standard rules and regulations of the customs of Japan apply when entering the country.